dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ## Technical details

 In the following sections, various technical details are discussed which are important to understand when developing custom resources for .NET Aspire.

+### Secure networking

+In this example, the MailDev resource is a container resource which is exposed to the host machine over HTTP and SMTP.
+The MailDev resource is a development tool and isn't intended for production use.
+To instead use HTTPS, see [MailDev: Configure HTTPS](https://github.com/maildev/maildev/blob/357a20edcd205413d3590aedb8fcd7c97563c40d/docs/https.md).

+When developing custom resources that expose network endpoints, it's important to consider the security implications of the resource.
+For example, if the resource is a database, it's important to ensure that the database is secure and that the connection string is not exposed to the public internet.

 ### The `ReferenceExpression` and `EndpointReference` type